aforren1/toon/README.md

 `toon` provides a framework for polling from input devices, including common peripherals like mice and keyboards, with the flexibility to handle less-common devices like eyetrackers, motion trackers, and custom devices (see `toon/input/` for examples).
 The goal is to make it easier to use a wide variety of devices, including those with sampling rates >1kHz, with minimal performance impact on the main process.

 We use the built-in `multiprocessing` module to control a separate process that hosts the device, and, in concert with `numpy`, to move data to the main process via shared memory.
 It seems that under typical conditions, we can expect single `read()` operations to take less than 500 microseconds (and more often < 100 us).
-See [demos/bench.py](https://github.com/aforren1/toon/blob/master/demos/bench.py) for an example of measuring read performance.
+See [demos/bench.py](https://github.com/aforren1/toon/blob/master/demos/bench.py) for an example of measuring user-side read performance.

-Typical use looks like:
+Typical use looks like this:

 ```python
 from toon.input import MpDevice